NeuraLegion/sectester-js-demo/README.md

 $ cp .env.example .env
 ```

-Once it is done, just put your previously received API key into the `BRIGHT_TOKEN` variable.
+Once it is done, just put your previously received API key into the `BRIGHT_TOKEN` variable in your .env file.

-Then you have to build and run services with Docker, issue the command as follows:
+Then you have to build and run services with Docker.
+Start Docker, and issue the command as follows:

 ```bash
 $ docker compose -f docker-compose.yaml up -d